scottcase3374/primetoolkit/README.md

 Some of the technology tried/used.
 - Java 18+
 - Picocli - command line handling
-- JBoss Infinispan - caching
+- JBoss Infinispan - caching; Note I had to remove Infinispan since it ended up incompatible with Java modules when embedded.
 - Protobuf - related to caching
 - Gson - PrimeSQL language results output as json
 - Eclipse Collections - alternative for standard java for lower memory usage, etc.